dotnet/docs/docs/architecture/grpc-for-wcf-developers/protobuf-data-types.md

 ---
-title: Data Types
+title: Data types - gRPC for WCF Developers
-description: gRPC for WCF Developers | Data Types
+description: TO BE WRITTEN
 author: markrendle
 ms.date: 09/02/2019
 ---

-# Scalar Data Types
+# Scalar data types

 Protobuf supports a range of native scalar value types.
 This table lists them all with their equivalent C# type.